MohitGirase/Cash-Flow-Minimizer/README.md

-# 🏦 Cash Flow Minimizer for Banks
+# 🏦 Cash Flow Minimizer

 This project implements a **Cash Flow Minimizer** algorithm designed for **inter-bank settlements**.
 The goal is to reduce the number of financial transactions required to settle outstanding amounts between multiple banks.
 When direct settlements aren't possible (e.g., differing transaction methods), the **World Bank** acts as an intermediary.